xiiagency/hfa-wiki/Slice:-CSV-table.md

 ```
 - Includes headers?
     - If your data includes column headers (the first row of your data) then turn it on

+- Download as CSV
+    - A button to download the raw data will automatically be created at the bottom